-- are normally required for the performance of your regular occupation; and - cannot be reasonably omitted or modified, except that if you are required to work on average in excess of 40 hours per week.
-Unum will consider you able to perform that requirement if you are working or have the capacity to work 40 hours per week.
+- are normally required for the performance of your regular occupation; and - cannot be reasonably omitted or modified, except that if you are required to work on average in excess of 40 hours per week, Unum will consider you able to perform that requirement if you are working or have the capacity to work 40 hours per week.

-MAXIMUM CAPACITY means, based on your restrictions and limitations, the greatest extent of work you are able to do in your regular occupation, that is reasonably available.
+MAXIMUM CAPACITY means, based on your restrictions and limitations:

+- during the first 24 months of disability, the greatest extent of work you are able to do in your regular occupation, that is reasonably available. - beyond 24 months of disability, the greatest extent of work you are able to do in any occupation, that is reasonably available, for which you are reasonably fitted by education, training or experience.